dgruninger97/Project/docs/notebook.md

 	4. SQLDBAccess - SQLDBAccess will grant our system access to a SQLDatabase; per Technology Conern 4
 	5. NoSQLDBAccess - NoSQLDBAccess will grant our system access to a NoSQLDatabase; per Technology Conern 4
 	6. UpgradeTimer - This will time the upgrades of our system and notify our CM2WManagementPlatform if an upgrade takes too long
+	7. PermissionsLayer - This essentially defines the users of our system and what level of access they will have to the CM2WManagementPlatform
+	8. AdvancedCoffeeController - Logic for the client's ability to use and modify the AdvancedCoffeeController system
+	9. SimpleCoffeeController - Logic for the client's ability to use and modify the SimpleCoffeeController system
+	10. CM2WNewDeviceIntegration - Logic for adding new devices to the CM2WManagementPlatform

 ## Step 7: Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose